polterguy/magic-menu/README.md

 This allows you to create menu hierarchies which are nested, and dependent upon some choice performed in a previous action.
 An example could be e.g.

-* Create a new page
+1 Create a new page
-* Add a widget to my page
+2 Add a widget to my page
-* Make my widget green
+3 Make my widget green
-* Etc ...
+4 Etc ...

-Then the two latter menu items in the above example, would only be possible to select, if you had previously selected the _"Create a new page"_ item first.
+Then the two latter menu items in the above example, would only be possible to select, if you have selected the previous item first.
 This allows you to purely logically, have _"discussions"_ with your application, and creating wizard steps in execution, where the evaluation of some step, is dependent upon the results of the evaluation of a previous step.
 The Magic menu is in such a regard, in fact a